 Personal Expression

 A maybe less grave but nonetheless important aspect of migrating to a personal website is having complete control over your online presence.
 On Instagram or Twitter for example, you have practically no control over how you are presented online.
 The extent to which you can dictate your online appearance is constrained so tightly to a profile picture, username, and sometimes a short bio.
 Even the actual media you post, the pictures, videos, text, etc. are all dictated by some medium and algorithmic restrictions.
 Just imagine a world where you could not dress how you chose.
 You were forced to wear white and gray all day, all that was able to express you as an individual was your face and name.
+It may sound like a reach, but your online presence is such a large part of our modern society whether we like it or not.
+If you must have an online presence, It’s not crazy to demand a choice in how you are perceived.

 On your own private website, you can change virtually everything.
 Your limit is within your ability to write HTML and CSS, and even then, there are GUI interfaces that simplify the process.
 How you are presented is entirely within your control and can change as a reflection of self.